← Back to Homepage

 FirstPassRx

-LIVE Skipping the prior-authorization round-trip, one cited formulary at a time
+Skipping the prior-authorization round-trip, one cited formulary at a time

 Background

-The question that set this off: when a prescriber picks a drug the patient's plan doesn't prefer, why does everyone eat a prior-authorization round-trip — and could you avoid it just by knowing what the plan already covers?
+When a prescriber picks a drug the patient's plan doesn't prefer, why does everyone eat a prior-authorization round-trip — and could you avoid it just by knowing what the plan already covers?

 A Look Inside